Support & Resources

 - Add-on maintenance treatment of nasal polyps in adult patients 18 years of age and older with inadequate response to nasal corticosteroids.

-- Chronic idiopathic urticaria in patients 12 years of age and older who remain symptomatic despite H1 antihistamine treatment.
+- Chronic spontaneous urticaria (CSU) in adults and adolescents 12 years of age and older who remain symptomatic despite H1 antihistamine treatment.

 Limitations of Use: XOLAIR is not indicated for treatment of other forms of urticaria.